-1The IST projected census excludes new Diversion programs.
+3 The IST projected census excludes new Diversion programs.
 These programs will be added to projected census as they are implemented with our county partners.

-2The projected pending place list is not calculated for the Coleman population within the DSH forecasting model.
+4 The projected pending place list is not calculated for the Coleman population within the DSH forecasting model.
 Projections for the Coleman population is developed by CDCR.

-3 The projected census for CONREP is based on the contracted caseload.
+5 The projected census for CONREP is based on the contracted caseload.
 Actual census may vary based on activation delays.

-Referral3 and Census Trends
+Referral6 and Census Trends

 Over the span of the last seven years, DSH has seen an increase of 45% in IST referrals when comparing annual referral rates from FY 2017-18 (339 per month) through FY 2023-24 (490 per month).
 Notably, during FY 2019-20 and FY 2020-21, DSH observed declines in IST referrals, which were attributed to the COVID-19 pandemic and disruption of court proceedings.
 However, county courts have since resumed their activities, subsequently leading to surges in IST referral rates that show a consistent year over year increase.
 In FY 2023-24, DSH experienced a continued growth in referrals, with an increase of 0.4% in IST referrals as compared to the preceding year.
-In the current fiscal year DSH is experiencing referrals rates comparable to that of the prior year.
-The data displayed in Table 2 below highlights a significant and sustained trend in IST referral growth.
+In the current fiscal year DSH is experiencing a decrease of four percent in IST referrals rates as compared to the prior year.
+The data displayed in Table 2 below highlights a significant and sustained trend in IST referral growth, with a four percent decrease in the current year.